 The price evaluation will analyze each Proposal's value to Dominion Energy Virginia customers based on the Proposal's pricing.
 The Company will use generation planning and production cost models to determine the economic value, with the objective of minimizing present value revenue requirements for customers while maintaining grid reliability and flexibility.
+Note that modeling inputs for the project's capacity revenues will be based on the pricing in the PJM zone in which the project is located.
 In addition, siting agreements and any other cost characteristics will be considered during project valuation.
 Balancing the statutory requirements of the VCEA while maintaining reasonable costs for all customers is important.
-Additionally, only pricing on a \$/WDC basis for solar or \$/WAC basis for storage and onshore wind will be accepted.
+Additionally, only pricing on a \$/W{DC} basis for solar or \$/W{AC} basis for storage and onshore wind will be accepted.
 The amount ultimately paid to the developer will be based upon what the Company proposes for the size of the facility in its application to the Commission.